 We love a good pork steak here, the beautiful crispy brown sear, and the tender, juicy meat on the inside, cooked to perfection.

-The sugars from the barbeque sauce are beginning to caramelize, the sign they are nearly done.
+The sugars from the barbeque sauce are beginning to caramelize, a sign they are nearly done.
 Within another minute or two, the steaks will be pulled from the grill, ready to eat.

 But unless you live in a tropical environment where the temperature is always warm, pork steak recipes are limited to the summer months.